medslimen4/Diatech/README.md

 <h3>Installation and prepartion instrcutions:</h3>
-- first you need to connect devices ech other
+- first you need to connect devices ech other <br>
-- install the code on your carte
+- install the code on your carte <br>
-- install the application
+- install the application <br>
-- connect the application with your carte
+- connect the application with your carte <br>